-Founded in 2005, the Project on Fair Representation is a not-for-profit legal defense fund program of Project Liberty, Inc. that is designed to support litigation that challenges racial and ethnic classifications and preferences in state and federal courts.
-Project Liberty, Inc., is a 501 (c) (3) public charity under 509(a)(3).
+Founded in 2005, the Project on Fair Representation is a not-for-profit legal defense foundation that is designed to support litigation that challenges racial and ethnic classifications and preferences in state and federal courts.

 The mission of the Project on Fair Representation (POFR) is to facilitate pro bono legal representation to political subdivisions and individuals that wish to challenge government distinctions and preferences made on the basis of race and ethnicity.
-For the next few years, POFR will devote all of its efforts to influencing jurisprudence, public policy, and public attitudes regarding race and ethnicity in four arenas:
+POFR will devote all of its efforts to influencing jurisprudence, public policy, and public attitudes regarding race and ethnicity in four arenas:

 Voting: Reforming those provisions of the Voting Rights Act and other laws that encourage and mandate the creation of racially gerrymandered voting districts.